 When this is taken to the logical conclusion, the method that relies on reason to solve a problem by speculation becomes infinitely long if the problem is sufficiently hard.
 The only way out is if you get lucky.
 For example, you might find the solution in the first attempt or the first few attempts, if you are really lucky.
 Given that the list of possible failures is enormous, the chances of you getting lucky are indeed very, very small.

-The attempt at truth discovery therefore has two kinds of constraints – space and time.
-You need much bigger space to store the past failed attempts to avoid them in future.
+The attempt at truth discovery, therefore, has two kinds of constraints – space and time.
+You need much bigger space to store the past failed attempts to avoid them in the future.
 As you try newer attempts, each attempt goes slower than before, thereby making this an infinitely long exercise.
 You cannot use reason to solve this problem.
 You can only bet on getting lucky for which the chances are minuscule (if the problem is indeed hard).

 Can We Discover The Truth?

 All inquiry begins in the fundamental question: Can we know the truth?
 Science converts this into: Can we discover the truth?
 Knowing and discovering are not the same; e.g., asking someone the password to the computer is not the same as trying to hack it on your own.
 However, science asserts that we cannot ask anyone, because no one knows.
 We have to find out the truth using reason and experience.
 There are profound reasons why reason and experience – when used for discovery – can never yield the truth, and the reason is that we don’t have enough place to keep all the wrong answers and not enough time to run through all the wrong answers to eliminate them one by one.

 To discover the truth, we must get really, really lucky.